PSearch: Search-based Patch Generation in the Era of LLM-based Automated Program Repair: Approach

 \subsection{Concepts}

 Before introduction, first we provide explanations of the concepts used in \toolname{}.

-\begin{itemize} \item \textbf{Patch Tree.} \toolname{} organizes the explored patches in the form of patch tree.
-The root node of the tree is the original bug, which can be considered as a special patch.
-Newly discovered patches are added to the patch tree as child nodes. \item \textbf{Parent Patch.} If patch $a$ is the parent patch of patch $b$, it means we generate $b$ based on $a$. \item \textbf{Son Patch.} If patch $a$ is the child patch of patch $b$, it means we generate $a$ based on $b$. \end{itemize}
+\begin{itemize}[leftmargin=*] \item \textbf{Patch Search State.} \toolname{} maintains a structured search state over explored patches.
+In our current implementation, this state is represented as a patch tree.
+The root node of the tree is the original bug, which can be considered a special patch. \item \textbf{Parent Patch.} If patch $a$ is the parent patch of patch $b$, it means we generate $b$ by refining $a$. \item \textbf{Child Patch.} If patch $b$ is a child patch of patch $a$, it means $b$ represents a follow-up repair attempt derived from $a$. \item \textbf{Patch Size.} Number of candidate patches applied to a bug. \end{itemize}